mehmetkahya0/Pomodoro-Timer.py/README.md

 <!---------------------------------------->

+## Beta Version V0.2
+_Features:_
+- You can set pomodoro timer duration

 ### Features to be added in the new version:
 - Breaks
-- You will be change timer duration and breaks duration on the screen
 - end voice